 - Two-day or three-day schedule, determined by each student’s birth date, from 8:35 to 11 a.m.

-- Three full-time teachers with extensive experience as early childhood educators
+- Full-time teachers with extensive experience as early childhood educators

 - Establishing routines and beginning independence